johnoro/client-project-management/README.md

 # Client and Project Management Application

+Currently a work in progress.

 ## M.V.P.
 (Minimum Viable Product):

-• Add / update clients; should be able to add / update one or more projects under each client.
+- [ ] Add / update clients; should be able to add / update one or more projects under each client.

-• Register new client functionality; should accept signed agreement as a mandatory attachment (should accept only PDF).
+- [ ] Register new client functionality; should accept signed agreement as a mandatory attachment (should accept only PDF).

-• View client and its projects.
+- [ ] View client and its projects.

-• Cancel projects.
+- [ ] Cancel projects.

 ## Stretch:

-• Notification: Asynchronous email notifications on successful project creation and cancelation.
+- [ ] Notification: Asynchronous email notifications on successful project creation and cancelation.

 ## Major Technologies:

-• Spring Boot
+- Spring Boot

-• Hibernate
+- Hibernate

-• JPA
+- JPA

-• MySQL
+- MySQL

-• React
+- React

 ## Deliverables: